Elvisthegreat/Rock-paper-scissors/README.md

 ### Technologies Used for This Project
 I used some different technologies for this project such as:
-* HTML
+* HTML <br>
    Html was used for the building and structure of the page content
-* CSS
+* CSS <br>
    Used for the styling of the page
-* Javascript
+* Javascript <br>
    Was used to make the game interactive
-* Google
+* Google <br>
     Used google for alot of searches to know how to use some certain code and how they work
-* Youtube
+* Youtube <br>
-    Alot of the source code was youtube
+    Some source code was also from youtube

 ### Credits
    ##### I JUST WANT TO BE HONESTY
    Just bescause of my lack of knowledge and without previous experience!
 Its was extremely hard for me grip the understanding of javascript, and after i finished the js module, and about to create my own project!
-I tried alot of code to create my own difference project, but nothing was working out, but just because of time and not be left behind, most of the codes, not all! used for this game are not really mine most was from youtube ![A game of Rock Paper Scissors written in JavaScript ✋] (<https://youtu.be/n1_vHArDBRA?si=agtyKFMVtLUGciJy>)
+I tried alot of code to create my own difference project, but nothing was working out, but just because of time and not be left behind, some of the codes, not all! used for this game are not really mine some of them was from youtube ![A game of Rock Paper Scissors written in JavaScript ✋] (<https://youtu.be/n1_vHArDBRA?si=agtyKFMVtLUGciJy>)

 ### Acknowledgements
   This wasn't how i expected to end up in the js module and project without been able to learn nothing much, but i believe everything in life are always made to gain experience, and i believe this is a chance for me to stand and work hard to be better!
 I won't complain neither blame no one, i am me and this is my life, i have to work more, and every failure make one gain experience  and become better at it next time.